adamhsparks/adamhsparks/content/code.md

 * [{nasapower}](https://docs.ropensci.org/nasapower/) - NASA POWER Global Meteorology, Surface Solar Energy and Climatology Data API Client for R

-* [{weatherOz}](https://dpird-fsi.github.io/weatherOz/) - An API Client for Australian Weather and Climate Data Resources
+* [{weatherOz}](https://dpird-fsi.github.io/weatherOz/) - An API Client for Australian Weather and Climate Data Resources for R

 ### Plant Pathology Packages for R

-* [{ascotraceR}](https://ihsankhaliq.github.io/ascotraceR/) - A mechanistic model to simulate the spread of Ascochyta blight in a chickpea field
+* [{ascotraceR}](https://ihsankhaliq.github.io/ascotraceR/) - A mechanistic model to simulate the spread of Ascochyta blight in a chickpea field in R

 * [{epicrop}](https://codeberg.org/adamhsparks/epicrop/) - Simulation modelling of crop diseases using a Susceptible-Exposed-Infectious-Removed (SEIR) model in R